The genuine Backup.exe file is a software component of Cloud Backup by Acpana Business Systems.

 Description: Backup.exe is not essential for the Windows OS and causes relatively few problems.
 The file Backup.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The Backup.exe file is not a Windows system file.
-You can uninstall this program in the Control Panel.
-It is a file with no information about its developer.
-Backup.exe is able to record keyboard and mouse inputs and monitor applications.
-Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.
+There is no description of the program.
+The process can be removed using the Control Panel's Add\Remove programs applet.
+The file has a digital signature.
+Backup.exe is able to record keyboard and mouse inputs, monitor applications and connect to the Internet.
+Therefore the technical security rating is 43% dangerous, however you should also read the user reviews.

 Recommended: Identify Backup.exe related errors

 If Backup.exe is located in C:\, the security rating is 45% dangerous.
 The file size is 102,400 bytes (50% of all occurrences) or 73,728 bytes.
-There is no description of the program.
-The application starts when Windows starts (see Registry key: Run, MACHINE\Run).
-The file is not a Windows core file.
+The file is a file with no information about its developer.
+The process starts upon Windows startup (see Registry key: Run, MACHINE\Run).
+The Backup.exe file is not a Windows core file.
 Backup.exe is able to record keyboard and mouse inputs.

 Important: Some malware camouflages itself as Backup.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan.Gen (detected by Symantec), and Trojan.Win32.Scar.fwsf (detected by Kaspersky).
 Therefore, you should check the Backup.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.